Healthy Gummies from Pomegranate Peels: A Sustainable Innovation

 Faculty of Medicine

-This research encourages us to reconsider the value of what we commonly discard.
-Thanks to the work of students like Bernardita, science shows that it is possible to transform waste into solutions that benefit both our health and the environment.
-It is a call for sustainable innovation and a push to explore new ways of utilizing resources more efficiently.
+Moreover, this project invites us to reconsider the value of what we commonly discard.
+Thanks to the work of students like Bernardita, Javiera, Alexia, and Enyel, science is showing that it is possible to transform waste into solutions that benefit both health and the environment.
+It is a call for sustainable innovation and for exploring new ways to make more efficient use of our resources.

 Biological Engineering Student